pasqualerossi/42-School-Guide/README.md

 - 1️⃣ Inception -
 - 2️⃣ Ft_Containers -
-- 3️⃣ Webserv or Ft_Irc -
+- 3️⃣ Ft_Irc over Webserv -

 Exam Rank 05 - Do this exam throughout this ring, as you can fail this exam so many times and retry until you pass.